-Barnes-Jewish West County Hospital's Diabetes Self-Management Education Program is an outpatient program consisting of individual and group classes.
+Barnes-Jewish West County Hospital's diabetes self-management education program is an outpatient program consisting of individual and group classes.
 Our program is recognized by the American Diabetes Association and includes high-quality education that meets national standards.
-Our licensed dietitions are leaders in their profession, certified diabetes educators, and include registered nurses and registered dietitian nutritionists.
+Our licensed dietitians are leaders in their profession, certified diabetes educators, and include registered nurses and registered dietitian nutritionists.

 Not Traditional Classes with Lectures

 We have classes but not in the traditional sense.
 We don't lecture patients.
 We use an educational tools recommended by the American Diabetes Association, including "Conversation Maps" - visuals that make details and facts easy to understand.
 These tools help you internalize what you've learned and so that you can make better daily decisions and ultimately feel better.

 Managing diabetes is much more than just taking medicine.
 Your Barnes-Jewish West County Hospital diabetes educator will help you understand what is going on inside your body.
 You’ll learn the best methods of taking charge of your condition.
 You’ll see how everyday decisions—like meal planning, exercise, testing your blood sugar, taking your medications and even checking your feet—can impact your condition and quality of life.
 And you’ll develop and leave with a treatment plan you can live with.

 You may need a diabetes educator if you have had: